 Overview

-Southern calamari - Photo courtesy: IMAS
+Southern calamari - Photo: IMAS

-Managing the fishery
+Managing the Fishery

 The Tasmania southern calamari fishery is managed under the provisions of the Living Marine Resources Management Act 1995 and the Fisheries (Scalefish) Rules 2015.